 Before I went I wasn’t too sure about the things to do in Helsinki that I wanted to check out during my visit.

-Scandinavia is beautiful and Helsinki is yet another gem of Northern Europe that you definitely need to explore if you ever get the chance.
+Helsinki is yet another gem of Northern Europe that you definitely need to explore if you ever get the chance.

-The Best Things to Do in Helsinki
+What to Do in Helsinki During Your Visit

 Built during the middle of the 19th-century, the Helsinki Cathedral dominates the city skyline and is one of the main tourist attractions in the city center.